 Take the right classes in high school to prepare for college.

-- 3 credits of lab-based science (one each of biology, chemistry, and physics)
+Science – 3 credits (lab-based, such as biology, chemistry, and physics)

-- 2 credits of world or classical language, other than English, taken in a progressive manner
+World Language – 2 credits (a world or classic language taken in a progressive manner)

 Earn college credit in high school.

 Earning college credit in high school is a great way to get a head start on your college education.
 It’s best to earn credit that applies to your general education requirements.
 General education classes help you be more well-rounded, develop your thinking, writing, and problem-solving skills, and expose you to various subjects.
 No matter what you study in college, you’ll have to take general education classes in English, math, science, arts, humanities, and social science.

 AP classes are challenging high school classes that prepare you for college with more advanced material.
 AP courses are writing and research intensive and emphasize study and test taking skills.
 Based on your score on the AP exam offered at the end of the school year, you could also earn college credit.
 AP exams cost around $93 per subject.
 (AP is offered at most Utah public high schools.
 Ask your counselor about AP options.)

 IB diploma students take classes in six subjects, perform community service, and write an extended essay.
 IB courses focus on thinking, speaking, writing and research skills, and emphasize inter-cultural understanding.
 Earning a passing grade on IB exams or earning an IB diploma can make you eligible for college credit.
 (IB exams cost around $116 per exam.
 IB is only offered at some high schools, so check with your high school counselor.)